-Maybe you’re wondering where the heck all the Facebook ads of your competitors went; or, maybe you didn’t even know that you could find your competitors’ Facebook outside your newsfeed...
-Well, you’re here, so let’s get you all the information you need when it comes to accessing the Facebook ads of your peers.
+Maybe you’re wondering where the heck all the Facebook ads of your competitors went; or, maybe you didn’t even know that you could find your competitors’ Facebook ads outside your newsfeed...
+Well, you’re here, so let’s get you all the information you need to access your peers’ Facebook ads.

 ...where you can access the library full of ads for free without having a Facebook account.